-1. From properties with level planting strips, in the planting strip or driveway within one (1) yard of the curb;

-From properties with alleys of suffi-2. cient width, in the alley or within one (1) yard of the alley gate if the gate is within one (1) yard of the alley;

-From properties with sidewalks but 3. not planting strips, on the owner's property, within one (1) yard of the sidewalk, if level;

-4. When the foregoing location slopes at a grade making placement of a container difficult, the nearest reasonable level area; and

-If the premises has no sidewalk or 5. planting strip, dense shrubbery or extraordinary circumstances preclude such a location, from a placement suitable to the customer and convenient to the god leadion contractor.

-BO countaisners and bundles for collection shall not 6 poland on the sidewalk or in the planting stript 20 phoenadley for collection until a reasonable time & for portunal scollection.
-Containers shall be removed within a reasonable time thereafter.

-C. Detachable containers may be stored within a building but shall be readily accessible for servicing without unnecessary delay or special collection equipment.
+- 1. From properties with level planting strips, in the planting strip or driveway within one (1) yard of the curb; - 2.
+From properties with alleys of sufficient width, in the alley or within one (1) yard of the alley gate if the gate is within one (1) yard of the alley; - 3.
+From properties with sidewalks but not planting strips, on the owner's property, within one (1) yard of the sidewalk, if level; - 4.
+When the foregoing location slopes at a grade making placement of a container difficult, the nearest reasonable level area; and - 5.
+If the premises has no sidewalk or planting strip, dense shrubbery or extraordinary circumstances preclude such a location, from a placement suitable to the customer and convenient to the collection contractor. - B. Containers and bundles for collection shall not be placed on the sidewalk or in the planting strip or the alley for collection until a reasonable time prior to collection.
+Containers shall be removed within a reasonable time thereafter. - C. Detachable containers may be stored within a building but shall be readily accessible for servicing without unnecessary delay or special collection equipment.